top of page

 Studies of aquatic ecosystems in drylands: identifying gaps through the appropriate analytical tools

-The scientometric approach in the INLD (International Network on Limnology of Drylands) perspective has been used to understand and fill the research gaps in drylands zones around the world.
-In this way, we intend to access data and information about the water bodies distribution, such as biodiversity, and conservation aspects among others.
+The scientometric approach, from the perspective of the International Network on Limnology of Drylands (INLD), has been used to understand and address research gaps in dryland zones worldwide.
+In this way, we aim to access data and information on the distribution of water bodies, including aspects related to biodiversity and conservation, among others.
 In the second step, we will conduct meta-analysis studies.
-Recently, we expanded some specific issues about lentic ecosystems beyond dryland areas.
+Recently, we expanded our understanding of specific issues about lentic ecosystems beyond dryland areas.

 Keywords: systematic review, scientometric analysis, meta-analysis